-Several weeks back, I asked readers to submit questions they would like me to ask.
-If you would like to ask a question, please leave your question here.
+Several years ago, I asked readers to submit questions they would like me to answer.

 When you were a pastor, did you encourage church goers to think for themselves or did you prefer that they accepted everything you preached without measuring it against their own perceptions?

-If I had been asked this question when I was a pastor, I would have answered YES!
+If I had been asked this question when I was an Evangelical pastor, I would have answered YES!
 I encouraged people to read and study the Bible.
 I recommended books that I thought would be helpful in their walk with God.
-Some of the fundamentalist churches I grew up in discouraged intellectual pursuit.
-In their mind, all a Christian needed was the Holy Spirit, a sound Bible preaching church, a God-called pastor, and a Scofield King James Version Bible.
-Church members were encouraged to be people of the book.
+Some of the Fundamentalist churches I grew up in discouraged intellectual pursuit.
+In their minds, all Christians needed was the Holy Spirit, a theologically sound Bible preaching church, a God-called pastor, and a Scofield King James Version Bible.
+Church members were encouraged to be “people of the book.”
 Better to know THE one book well than to have read thousands of books and not thoroughly know and understand the one book that matters.

 By the time I started pastoring churches, I had begun reading orthodox theological books, never straying beyond safe, theologically correct authors.
 So, I recommended church members read and expand their theological horizons, but I made sure they only read books that were written by Evangelicals.
 I was encouraging them to “think” but only within the box I provided for them.
 So the real answer to the question is NO!

 I never would have recommended books written by liberal Christians or people such as Bart Ehrman.
 According to the Bible, I was to watch and care for their souls, making sure they weren’t led astray by false teachers.
 In doing so, I kept them safe from the wolves that roamed outside the door of the church.
 I wrote about this in The Danger of Being in a Box and Why it Makes Sense When You Are in It and What I Found When I Left the Box.